What diet do people with orphan diseases require?-breakinglatest.news-Breaking Latest News

 This week World Orphan Disease Day was commemorated on February 28 to raise awareness in society about these ailments which are difficult to diagnose.

-Among the most common rare diseases in Valle del Cauca are multiple sclerosis, sickle cell disease, and autoimmune chronic hepatitis.
+Among the most common rare diseases in the Cauca’s Valley are multiple sclerosis, sickle cell disease, and autoimmune chronic hepatitis.

 multiple sclerosis It is a chronic disease of the nervous system. that can affect a person’s ability to perform daily activities.